Nuclear program of Iran: Current status and recent escalations (2025–present)

+On 3 March 2026, the International Atomic Energy Agency (IAEA) confirmed that while recent bombings had failed to destroy the Natanz nuclear facility, the significant damage which had been done to its entrance buildings had now made it inaccessible.

+In September 2026, the IAEA said it could no longer verify the size, composition or location of Iran’s enriched uranium stockpile because inspectors had been denied access to the country’s main enrichment facilities since June 2025.
+The IAEA said it was also unable to determine whether Iran had suspended enrichment, what centrifuges it possessed, or the status of a fourth enrichment facility near Isfahan that Iran had announced in 2025.
+Director General Rafael Grossi described the lack of access as an urgent proliferation concern and urged Iran to admit inspectors.

 Main facilities

 Natanz

 Natanz, located about 220 km south-east of Tehran, is Iran's main uranium enrichment site.
 The facility includes an underground Fuel Enrichment Plant (FEP) housing large cascades of gas centrifuges, as well as a smaller Pilot Fuel Enrichment Plant (PFEP) above the ground.
 Iran has installed thousands of first-generation IR-1 centrifuges and more advanced models (IR-2m, IR-4, IR-6) here.
 As of 2025, Natanz was enriching uranium up to 60% Uranium_{235}, a level approaching weapons-grade.

-In the past, the site saw multiple sabotage attacks (such as the Stuxnet cyberattack and unexplained explosions).
-On 13 June 2025, the site was struck by Israeli airstrikes during the opening stages of the Iran–Israel war (Operation Rising Lion).
+In the past, the site saw multiple sabotage attacks, including the US-Israeli Stuxnet cyberattack, and explosions in 2020 and 2021, both attributed to Israel.
+On 13 June 2025, the site was struck by Israeli airstrikes during the opening stages of the Twelve-Day War (Operation Rising Lion).
 On 22 June 2025, the facility was bombed by the United States military.
+On 2 March 2026, the facility was again bombed by the United States, with its entrance buildings suffering significant damage.
+While the facility, which is based underground, remains intact, the damage to the entrance buildings sustained in these bombings made it inaccessible.
+On 21 March 2026, the U.S. carried out strikes again at Natanz.